KSLV-FM

 KSLV-FM (96.5 FM, 96.5 The Fox) is a radio station broadcasting a classic rock music format.
 It is licensed to Del Norte, Colorado, United States.
-The station is currently owned by San Luis Valley Broadcasting and features programming from AP Radio and Dial Global.
+The station is currently owned by Jeanne Sue Sakers and Robert Trigilio, Jr., through licensee Buffalo Broadcasting of Colorado, LLC, and features programming from AP Radio and Dial Global.

 History

-The station was assigned the call letters KYDN on July 18, 2007.
+The station was assigned the call sign KYDN on July 18, 2007.
 On September 29, 2008, the station changed its call sign to the current KSLV-FM.